AdobeDocs/experience-manager-learn.en/help/foundation/overview.md

 * **[Set up public and private keys for use with Adobe I/O (Tutorial)](./authentication/set-up-public-private-keys-for-use-with-aem-and-adobe-io.md)**
     <br>
-    *Learn how keys and keystores are generated using openssl that work with AEM and Adobe I/O.*
+    *Learn how keys and keystores are generated using [!DNL openssl] that work with AEM and Adobe I/O.*

 * **[Use the Cloud Manager CI/CD Pipeline (Video)](./cloud-manager/use-the-cicd-pipeline-in-cloud-manager-for-aem.md)**
     <br>